Colombo Rowing Club: History

 The club was founded on the July 15, 1864 by Sir Edward Creasy, the former Chief Justice of Ceylon and based on available records, the CRC claims to be the oldest club in the island.
 The Colombo Rowing Club adopted the club colours of Oxford: Oxford Blue and White.
 The membership of club was predominantly made up on colonialists affiliated with the many government departments and plantations in the island.

 In 1898, the first Boat Race took place between the Colombo Rowing Club and the Madras Boat Club (now Chennai, India).
 The rivalry prevails to the present day in the form of the Madras-Colombo Regatta in which the Boat Race is the premier event.
 Thus, the boat race is considered second in vintage only to the prestigious Oxford and Cambridge boat race which is the world's oldest, continuing inter-institutional event.

 With Ceylon gaining independence the club was opened up to more locals and Alavi Mohomed was selected as the first Ceylonese captain of the Club.
 In the 1950s and 1960s the club helped to introduce the sport to Royal College, S' Thomas' College and University of Colombo.
 The Club has hosted the annual Royal Thomian Regatta since 1962.
 The club commemorated its centenary year in 1964.
 The Colombo Rowing Club and the surrounding Beira Lake have hosted the Sri Lanka National Rowing Championships on twenty-four occasions till 2008.
 The National Championships have since moved to Bolgoda Lake which boasts a 2000m international distance course.

 In 2012, the Colombo Rowing Club was visited by Olympic Gold Medallist Mahé Drysdale and former Oxford Boat Race captain Donald MacDonald whose 1987 Ox-Bridge Boat Race mutiny and subsequent victory inspired the 1996 movie True Blue.

-In 2019, the club elected its first female captain, Ishika de Silva who led two teams to win both the Madras Colombo Regatta and the ARAE Regatta.